-+12 Walking my dog one warm afternoon in January, I heard The Book Show podcast interview with Isabel Allende.
+12+ Walking my dog one warm afternoon in January, I heard The Book Show podcast interview with Isabel Allende.
 The next day I saw her latest novel, A Long Petal of the Sea, in my local library.
-It seemed serendipity.
-More so as published in 2020, it would be my first book of the new year and decade.
+It seemed serendipitous.
+More so, as published in 2020, it would be my first book of the new year and decade.

-A Long Petal of the Sea is the story of Roser and Victor, forced to flee Spain when Franco's Fascists gain victory in the bloody Spanish Civil War.
-After internment in a French concentration camp, they embark on the SS Winnipeg with two thousand other refugees for a second chance in Chile.
-Roser and Victor settle and lead happy and productive lives in their adopted country.
+A Long Petal of the Sea is the story of Roser and Victor, forced to flee Spain after Franco's Fascists' victory in the bloody Spanish Civil War.
+They are initially interned in a French concentration camp before embarking on the SS Winnipeg with two thousand other refugees for a second chance in Chile.
+The couple settle and lead happy and productive lives in their adopted country.
 But history repeats itself when General Pinochet overthrows Salvador Allende.
 And once again, they are forced into exile, this time to Venezuela.

 Award-Winning Chilean writer

 Isabell Allende is an internationally acclaimed, award-winning writer.
-In a career spanning almost forty years, Allende has published twenty works of fiction and four nonfiction.
-She has been called "the world's most widely read Spanish-language author" (Latin American Herald Tribune).
+Allende has published twenty works of fiction and four nonfiction in a career spanning almost forty years.
+In addition, she has been called "the world's most widely read Spanish-language author" (Latin American Herald Tribune).

 A Long Petal of the Sea takes its name from a poem by Neruda, in which he describes Chile as: